arigijo/artifactory_to_confluence/README.md

 # Portfolio: Artifactory to Confluence Updater Project

 ## Project Overview
-This project is a Python-based automation tool designed to fetch artifact metadata from a JFrog Artifactory repository, process it into a structured table format, and update a Confluence page with the resulting content.
-It demonstrates skills in API integration, data parsing, command-line argument handling, and content generation for collaboration tools.
-The tool is particularly useful for teams managing software artifacts, ensuring documentation stays up-to-date without manual intervention.
+This project is a Python-based automation tool designed to fetch artifact metadata from a JFrog Artifactory repository, process it into a structured table format, and update a Confluence page with the latest package informations.
+It involves API integration, data parsing, command-line argument handling, and content generation for collaboration tools in Atlassian environments.

-Key features include:
+Features:
 - Querying Artifactory using AQL (Artifactory Query Language) to retrieve artifact lists and properties.
 - Parsing artifact filenames to extract name, version, and platform details when properties are missing.
 - Generating Wiki markup for Confluence tables, including headers, footers, and warnings.
 - Updating or creating Confluence pages via the Atlassian API, with rate-limiting handling.
 - Attaching markup files as backups to Confluence pages.

-The project was developed in a development status, focusing on reliability and extensibility.
-Note: The full source code is not publicly available in the repository; only a README file is provided for overview purposes.
+The full source code is not publicly available in the repository; only a README file is provided for overview purposes.

-## Technologies and Libraries Used
+## Notable Used Tools and Libraries:
 - **Python 3**: Core language for scripting.
 - **argparse**: For handling command-line arguments.
 - **Artifactory (artifactory-python-client)**: To interact with Artifactory APIs.